stacks-network/stacks/FAQ.md

 The application itself should not run application-specific functionality on a server.
 All of its functionality should run on end-points.
 However, the application may use non-app-specific servers with the caveat that they must not be part of the trusted computing base.
 This is the case with storage systems like Amazon S3 and Dropbox, for example, because Blockstack's data is signed and verified end-to-end (so the storage systems are not trusted to serve data).
 Serverless can also mean applications where some amount of server-side logic is still written by the application developer but unlike traditional architectures is run in stateless compute containers that are event-triggered, ephemeral (may only last for one invocation)

 #General	-	What is a "decentralized" app?
+Decentralized apps are a new type of software program designed to exist on the Internet in a way that is not controlled by any single entity.
+Where bitcoin is a decentralized value exchange, a decentralized application aims to achieve functionality beyond transactions that exchange value.
+Many types of decentralized apps are starting to emerge as blockchain technology continues to progress.
+More companies and individuals are seeing the potential for what can be achieved in decentralizing not just money but almost any type of computing imaginable.

+Decentralized apps potentially represent the next generation of computing.
+In a completely decentralized world all things occur using peer-to-peer networks and the idea of centralized entities are non-existent.
+This distributed future is still being designed and built but the early stages of development are looking promising.

 #General	-	Who should build on Blockstack?